exasol/cloud-storage-extension/doc/user_guide/user_guide.md

 ## Deployment

-To use the exasol-cloud-storage-extension, you should first deploy the jar file to Exasol BucketFS bucket and create user-defined function (UDF) scripts.
+To use the exasol-cloud-storage-extension, you should first deploy the jar file to an Exasol BucketFS bucket and create user-defined function (UDF) scripts.

 ### Download the JAR File